 Let’s understand the concept of auction with the help of a practical example.

-On wednesday (i.e. T+2 day), on behalf of bittu, his broker is required to deliver the stock to the exchange.
-Say he default on delivery.
+On Wednesday (i.e. T+2 day), on behalf of Bittu, his broker is required to deliver the stock to the exchange.
+Say he defaults on delivery.

-On this day, the exchange notices that these shares were not been delivered by the broker and it accordingly blocks a sum of money from the brokers account which is termed as Valuation Debit.
+On this day, the exchange notices that these shares had not been delivered by the broker and it accordingly blocks a sum of money from the broker’s account which is termed as Valuation Debit.

 The valuation price for securities which were not delivered on the settlement day is the closing price of such securities on the immediate trading day (T+1) preceding the pay-in day.
 Assuming the closing price of Apollo Hospital on T+1 day stands at Rs 1090, the exchange will block sum equal to Rs 1090 from the broker’s account.